 Funding: Staff and volunteer time, Victorian Landcare Grant for camera trapping.

 SGLN is part of the SOUTH GIPPSLAND DEER ACTION GROUP, established to facilitate the control of deer on private land, focussing on two areas initially, Cape Liptrap and Mt Best.
 Information and resources will however be available to a much larger audience.

 Gippsland Deer Forum:

 In March 2023 SGLN hosted the Gippsland Deer Forum in partnership with the Victorian Deer Control Community Network, South Gippsland Shire Council and Dept Energy Environment & Climate Change.
-Presentation slides and videos from the event can be viewed via the links below.
+Presentation slides and videoed interviews from the day can be viewed below.

 - Introduction to the Gippsland Deer Forum (Jenny O’Sullivan)